The right wall art for hallway entrance areas turns a passageway into a moment — a pause before the rest of the house unfolds.

 Consider a series.
 A long hallway is one of the few spaces where a linear run of two or three smaller prints genuinely works.
 Matching prints from the same collection, spaced evenly, create rhythm without clutter.
 Our gallery wall sets are designed for exactly this.

 Scale to the wall, not the room.
 In a tight entryway, a smaller print often reads better than an oversized one.
 The goal is to complement the space, not dominate it.
-Our Blankwall AR tool lets you preview prints at scale on your actual wall — invaluable for hallway art prints where getting the proportions right is essential.

 Shop by Subject